theamazingfedex/owod-cs/README.md

  * Mage: The Ascension
  * Hunter: The Reckoning

-Available in production at [owod.herokuapp.com](owod.herokuapp.com)
+Master branch is available in production at [owod.herokuapp.com](https://owod.herokuapp.com) Dev branch is also available to preview at [owod-stage.herokuapp.com](https://owod-stage.herokuapp.com)

 ## Getting Started
  1. Clone the repository and `cd` into it.